rivet-lang/rive/lib/c/README.md

 # The `c` module

-This module contains the definitions of types and procedures that exist in the C standard library.
+This module contains the definitions of types and functions that exist in the C standard library.